 For centuries, parents and grandparents the world over reminded children to stand up straight.
 They are probably loathed to look around today and notice all the bad postures walking down the street.
 We have been warned for decades about the dangers to our overall health of sitting too long.
 Now we can add a new phenomenon wreaking havoc on our bodies – text neck.

 We are designed to treat our head almost like another vertebra, keeping it on top of our neck for proper support.
 That helpful alignment vanishes when we drop our heads forward and stare down at our phone, often for hours each day, putting immense strain on our body.

 Adult heads weigh about 12 pounds.
-As we take the head forward and down, we are increasing the load on our cervical spine.
+As we take the head forward and down, we are .
 That once 12-pound head is the equivalent of 40 pounds when we bring the head forward 30 degrees and closer to 60 pounds when the angle is 60 degrees.

 Damage Caused by Text Neck

 It is easy math to see there are many people suffering: 92% of Americans say they own a smart phone and average three to four hours a day on the device.
 Originally coined text neck, this condition is sometimes referred to as “tech” neck because of the proliferation of tablets and because we use our phones for watching videos, answering emails, conducting online meetings, and more.